mw-orcl/Move_Improve/lab700/content.md

 ## Step 3: Configure the Instant Client software

-​	1.
-Locate the ATP wallet and unzip it to a wallet folder.
+ 1. Locate the ATP wallet and unzip it to a wallet folder.
 Note the extracted files cwallet.sso, sqlnet.ora and tnsnames.ora.

-Replace the names with your own files.  ie: replace the sample Wallet_ATPLABTEST with your own wallet.
+    Replace the names below with your own files.  ie: replace the sample Wallet_ATPLABTEST with your own wallet.

 ```
 $ cd /home/opc